mdombrov-33/vault-66-store/README.md

 - 🧪 **G.O.A.T.
 Quiz**
   Vault-Tec–style personality quiz to tag your skills

+### 🎮 Mini-Games

-- 💻 **Hacking Minigame**
+- 💻 Hacking Minigame
 Terminal-style word puzzle inspired by Fallout’s hacking mechanic
 Offers an immersive mini-game experience within the profile section

+- 🗝️ **Lockpicking Minigame**
+  Practice your lockpicking skills with a Fallout-inspired challenge
+  Use mouse and keyboard controls to find the correct pin angle and crack the lock

 ---